-Antoine is also a student at University in Food science and Nutrition science.
+Antoine is also has a BSc in University in Food Science and Nutrition science and a Masters in Sport Science.

-Another change from 2015 was Antoine’s transition to a vegan diet.
+Another change in 2015 was Antoine’s transition to a vegan diet.
 “I stopped eating meat in 2013 but I became vegan during the Summer of 2015” Antoine told us in 2016.
+There were a few issues making him think about the change.

 “I stopped eating meat for animal ethical reasons but my reasons for going vegan were mostly environmental.
 I watched the Cowspiracy movie and I immediately decided to become vegan.”